Quick Page Menu:

 He called this his ‘heartbeat’ sound, which had a powerful appeal directly to the emotions.

-Often there’s not a lot happening but the feeling is solid blues and difficult to copy.
+Often there’s not a lot happening but the feeling is solid blues history and difficult to copy.
 This kind of feeling is exactly what musicians mean when they say that what you leave out is just as important as what you put in!

-How To Play Like Lightnin' Hopkins - More Tips
+How To Play Like Lightnin' Hopkins

-Sam Hopkins' wasn't called the Mr Cool of the blues for nothing.
+Lightnin' Hopkins' wasn't called the Mr Cool of the blues for nothing.
 His stage presence was huge, honed over many years of playing for parties and dances throughout his home state of Texas.

 Of course, later on in his career he was sought after all over the USA, but also beyond in Europe, where he toured to sell-out audiences.
 One of his compatriots tells a compelling anecdote about Hopkins' style and panache.